 When you first become a mother, a split happens.
 Part of you wants nothing more than to nurture and care for this little human you’ve brought into the world.
-At moments you feel unimaginably equipped to be in charge of another human being — meals are complete, everything is clean and taken care of, sleep comes.
+At moments you feel unimaginably equipped to be in charge of another human being — meals are complete, everything is clean and taken care of, and sleep comes.
 But then you realize: most moments are nothing like this.
 You’re full of fear and exhaustion.
-The anxiety sets in.
+The new mom anxiety sets in.
 And then it leaves again.

 All of this is the rollercoaster of new motherhood.
-And, while you want to instantly assume this immense responsibility, the other side is still there.
+And, while you instantly want to assume this immense responsibility, the other side is still there.
 You want to be cared for, nurtured, heard, and understood.
-You’ve never felt at once so powerful, yet so vulnerable.
+You’ve never felt at once so powerful yet so vulnerable.

 So what does a new mother need most?
-If she has a strong relationship with her mother, she is quite possibly the best person on earth who can help support, love, and guide a new mom.
+If she has a strong relationship with her mother, she is possibly the best person on earth who can help support, love, and guide a new mom.
 This is how I felt after giving birth to my son.
 But my mom was gone.

 I Get It Now

 When my husband and I discussed trying to get pregnant, I desperately wanted to talk to my mother about the prospect.
 I missed her when I endured breakups.
-I missed her when I achieved professional goals.
+I missed her when I achieved my professional goals.
 And I missed her when I got married—but becoming a mom without her support and guidance?
 It was hard to imagine.